avinal/avinal.github.io/static/content/posts/blogs/hey-tekton-results.md

 ---
-title: Tekton Results to the Rescue
-date: 2023-03-16 20:47
-tags: [tekton, kubernetes, redhat, openshift, results]
 category: blogs
-image: "/images/tekton-results-wall.webp"
+date: 2023-03-16T20:47:00
 description: Tekton Results aims to help users logically group CI/CD workload history and separate out long term result storage away from the Pipeline controller.
+image: /images/tekton-results-wall.webp
+tags:
+- tekton
+- kubernetes
+- redhat
+- openshift
+- results
+title: Tekton Results to the Rescue
 ---

 What do you do with your Tekton Pipelines once it finishes?
 Depending on if it